 - TRENDS: Research compelling business issues and marketplace conditions which impact organizations that you are targeting.
 Send notes to those quoted and their teams to make meaningful connections on current and emerging opportunities.
 Find out where investments are taking place – “Follow the money!”

 - PLAN: Develop a spreadsheet which tracks your progress.
-Set goals for each day and week and show your progress to yourself and perhaps one or two friends (or coaches) (Review: JOB_PLAN_TEMPLATE).
+Set goals for each day and week and show your progress to yourself and perhaps one or two friends (or coaches) (Review: JOB_PLANNING_TEMPLATE).
 Learn the proper way to prepare for an interview.

-- ALUMNI: Leverage the resources that you have earned as a graduate of a college or university.
+- ALUMNI: Leverage the resources that you have earned as a graduate of a university.
 Reach out to your alumni office and career services; make connections via the directory, events, and/or volunteer opportunities.

 - VOLUNTEER: Provide weekly and monthly service to a non-profit (i.e. association) or charity around the skills and work experience that you have now or seek to secure in your next job.
 Find a cause that connects you to leaders, professionals, and the community.
 Also, make sure you have some part-time work that pays a few dollars as well.